RedHatQE/rhsm-dbus-qe/README.md

   - [Pipenv](https://github.com/pypa/pipenv)

 > An important part of the testing game is `RHSM-services` message broker.
-> It is necessary to install in on a tested machine. see [https://github.com/RedHatQE/rhsm-services](RHSM Services Git Repo)
+> It is necessary to install in on a tested machine. see [RHSM Services Git Repo](https://github.com/RedHatQE/rhsm-services)

 ## Installation